Golden Retriever

 Dogsee Chew Crunchies 70g

-N&D Ancestral (LG) Chicken & Pomegranate Adult Med-Maxi 2.5kg
+N&D Ancestral (LG) Chicken & Pomegranate Puppy Med-Maxi 2.5kg

 Truelove Special Edition Harness Camouflage Blue-L